notaryproject/notary/docs/index.md

 The official Docker Hub Notary servers are located at `https://notary.docker.io`.
-If you would like to use your own Notary server, it is important to use the same or a newer <a href="https://github.com/docker/notary/releases">Notary version</a>
-as the client for feature compatibility (ex: client version 0.2, server/signer version >= 0.2).
+If you would like to use your own Notary server, it is important to use the same or a newer [Notary version](https://github.com/docker/notary/releases) as the client for feature compatibility (ex: client version 0.2, server/signer version >= 0.2).
 Additionally, Notary stores your own signing keys, and a cache of previously downloaded trust metadata in a directory, provided